 species).
 It has some features that seem to be diagnostic, but I cannot yet be sure whether the features I see apply to one or more species.
 The features I focus on are the short URS, short siphunculi, long narrow cauda, and short tarsi with imbrications on tarsal II.
 The long cauda feature is less obvious in alate viviparae and males (which are alate).
 I was able to study the full life cycle of this species near my house in the near-desert climate of central Washington.
 In that situation E. paniculatum is one of the few herbs that grows throughout the year from spring through fall.
 As with many aphids that are monoecious on herbs, fundatrices are found only in microhabitats where the season was favorable the fall previous.
 This often means disturbed soils in drainages and similar where competition from other plants is relatively low.
 I routinely found this aphid in early spring on small plants (less than 5cm).
 It causes a moderate twisting and curling of the apical growth, living among those curled leaves.
 It is often heavily affected by parasitoids, and is rarely if ever tended by ants.
 This species lives all year on its Epilobium host(s).

 The real problem with this aphid is the question whether all the aphids I think might be one species are in fact two or more species.
 For example, I have a couple samples from unidentified Epilobium that tend toward smooth tarsi.
 I also have samples in fall from populations that seem to be producing all alate viviparae and alate males at a time when I would expect to see oviparae developing.
 A sample or two from what I think was E. paniculatum seem to be larger aphids with longer siphunculi and of a different overall color and way of living on the plants.
 My guess on all of this is that there are a few to several species in different habitats or host plant species across the West that have the short URS and shortish siphunculi and longish cauda.
+In 2019 I was able to collect specimens in a single site on both Ribes cereum, alate viviparae emigrating, and on Epilobium paniculatum, alate viviparae immigrating.
+This indicates that there is a monoecious species on E. paniculatum in central Washington and elsewhere plus a heteroecious species on Ribes cereum and E. paniculatum in southern Oregon (and probably elsewhere).
 I continue to collect the group wherever I go, and someday may have enough material to sort things out.

 living on both Ribes cereum and Ribes aureum.
 I have a hunch that the specimens migrating to semi aquatic herbs are leaving R. aureum, but based on my morphological study I have not been able to rule out the possibility that there is one species living on both Ribes species that migrates to these herbs.
 It seems fairly certain that there is a species monoecious on Ribes cereum; the tougher question for me was whether there is one or two heteroecious species on the Ribes.